Computing History – the early 8-bit years

 I have been interested in computers since the early 1980s.
 My father brought home a ZX Spectrum (the old rubber-keyed one) from Lasky’s (a pre-cursor to the Dixons brand) from Kingston-Upon-Hull.
 The fun we had (honest!) going through the Horizons cassette that came free with it.
 My brother would sit and play the Brick In The Wall game until he could get that ‘just right’ move of the bat in order to remove the final brick from the screen.

-I was lucky enough to get a nice score of 82% for the graphics in Amstrad Action at the time too!
+I digress ..
+I was lucky enough to get a nice score of 92% for the graphics in Amstrad Action at the time too!
 Because I was only 17 at the time, I was paid for the work in cash.
-Erm .. hello HMRC .. in my defence, it was 30 years ago and that’s how thing were!
+(Erm .. hello HMRC .. in my defence, it was 30 years ago and that’s how things were done!)

 16-bit era: Atari ST